tadatoshi/arduino_sketch_builder/README.md

     #   arduino_sketch_builder.message gives message such as error message in case of failure.
     state = arduino_sketch_builder.build_and_upload

+    # In the case of error, resetting by cleaning up build directory and setting the state to :initial
+    arduino_sketch_builder.reset

 ### Example of code with more control

 #### Setting up the directory structure - like the one above under cmake directory